2025 Theme: Phylodynamics

-This is the second workshop on mathematical ecology to be held at Queen's University.
-This workshop is funded by the Fields Institute, the Canadian Institute of Ecology and Evolution, the Society for Mathematical Biology, the Canadian Applied and Industrial Mathematics Society and Queen's University.
+This is the third workshop on mathematical ecology to be held at Queen's University.
+This workshop is funded by the Fields Institute, the Canadian Institute of Ecology and Evolution, the Canadian Applied and Industrial Mathematics Society and Queen's University.

 • 2019 Queen's Workshop on Mathematical Ecology